Virtua Fighter

 Gameplay

-Virtua Fighter is a one-on-one versus fighting game, pitting two of eight characters (nine, if Dural is included) against each other in a three-dimensional arena to fight over the best of three matches (or "sets" as referred in-game) - players win if their opponent's life bar is depleted, by a "ring-out" (when one of the opponents falls off the edge of the ring), or has less health when the in-game timer reaches 0.
-The arcade version's cabinet utilises an eight-way control stick and three buttons: "Punch" (P), "Kick" (K) and "Defense" (also referred as Guard/Block) (G).
-Movement of the characters with the control stick is done using Left and Right to move away/towards the opponent; Down to crouch; holding Down-left or Down-right while standing or crouching makes the character slowly crawl backwards/forwards; and Up, Up-left, or Up-right are used to make the character jump into that respective direction, with characters having two types of jump, depending of how long the player holds any of the up directions.
-Different attacks can be triggered by pressing a direction plus either the P or K buttons.
+Virtua Fighter is a one-on-one versus fighting game, pitting two of eight characters (nine, if Dural is included) against each other in a three-dimensional arena to fight over the best of three matches (or "sets" as referred in-game).
+Players win a match point if their opponent's life bar is depleted, by a "ring-out" (when one of the opponents falls off the edge of the ring), or has less health when the in-game timer reaches 0.
+The arcade version's cabinet utilises an eight-way control stick and three buttons: P (punch), K (kick), and G (guard, also referred as defense/block); with the punch and kick buttons not having different "strenghts" like other fighting games.
+Movement of the characters with the control stick is done with Left and Right to move away/towards the opponent; Down to crouch; holding Down-left or Down-right while standing or crouching makes the character slowly crawl backwards/forwards; and Up, Up-left, or Up-right are used to make the character jump into that respective direction, with characters having access to two jump heights, depending of how long the player holds any of the up directions.
+Each attack has their own damage values, with attacks that deal 30 points of damage or more causing knockdown.

 While fights take place in a 3D arena, players can only manipulate their characters in a two-dimensional manner, with movement on the third dimension being dictated by the characters' attacks and special moves.
 Unlike other fighting games at the time, the characters do not turn around automatically when an opponent gets behind them, requiring to tap the required direction in order to face each other.
 While considered a milestone in real-time 3D graphics, the 3D has limitations, with every arena being a flat square and backgrounds 2D in nature.
 It also operates with a refresh rate of only 30FPS — half that of Virtua Racing (and Virtua Fighter 2).